Mordech/bakers-dozen/README.md

 > ### ⚠️ Note
 >
-> This is an [Expo](https://expo.io) project and to run it you'll need a iOS/Android simulator and the Expo CLI.
+> This is an [Expo](https://expo.io) project, and to run it, you'll need an iOS/Android simulator and the Expo CLI.
-> You can follow Expo's [installation guide](https://docs.expo.io/get-started/installation/)
+> To get started with a dev environment, you can follow Expo's [installation guide](https://docs.expo.io/get-started/installation/)

 ### Usage